agnesema/Baigiamasis_Darbas/README.md

 	- Click on "Sort by lowest price"
 	- Check some amenities
 	- Click on "Show result" button
-	- Select secon salon "Women haircut" option
+	- Select second salon "Women haircut" option
 	- Click "book" button
 	- Check if expected message ("1 paslauga ") is equal to actual message.